 5 Fundamentals to Increase Sales Motivation

 Companies commonly focus on compensation, bonuses, and incentives to get top performance out of their sales team.
-Yet sellers bring their own intrinsic motivation to their jobs, and it's up to the organization to tap into them.
-So how exactly can you increase sales motivation for yourself and the rest of the team?
+However, sellers bring their own intrinsic motivation to their jobs, and it's up to the organization to tap into them.
+So how exactly can you increase sales motivation for yourself and the rest of your team?

-Here are the five areas we recommend you focus on:
+Here are the five areas of focus we recommend:

 1. Culture and Company

-We’ve seen organizations where selling is respected—where other business units and employees consider the sales team vital.
+We’ve seen organizations where selling is respected and other business units and employees consider the sales team vital.
 We’ve seen organizations in which sellers enjoy tremendous support from leadership.